Description

 - Dahlias are planted in spring after the soil has warmed up to 60 degrees

-- Plant around the same time you would plant corn, potatoes and other warm season crops
+- Plant around the same time you would plant tomato plants and other warm season crops

-- Plant dahlia tubers in an area that receives 6-8 hours of sunlight per day
+- Plant dahlia tubers horizontal (on their sides) in an area that receives 6-8 hours of sunlight per day.

-- No extra water until sprout is 5”-6” tall, normal spring rains will give all the moisture it needs
+- Wet Climates: No extra water until sprout is 5”-6” tall, normal spring rains will give the soil and your tubers all the moisture it needs.
+Tubers will rot in soggy soils

 - After the dahlia sprout is 6”, deep soak every 2-3 days